 Michael Black | Sun, 04 Nov 2018

 We love ChatOps here at GorillaStack.
 Our CloudTrail alerts Slack bot and rich notifications from our AWS Rules Engine are great for receiving alerts and monitoring your cloud environment, but we're not content with stopping there.
-We have grand plans for further ChatOps developments to give users the power to take action, and control resources — not just monitor them — without leaving their favourite chat application.
+We have grand plans for further ChatOps developments to give users the power to take action, and control resources — not just monitor them — without leaving their favorite chat application.

 While these features are on our roadmap, they aren't here just yet.
 However, it is still easy to command your resources from the comfort of Slack using features of GorillaStack that are available today.